sevensolutions/nomad-iis/website/docs/features/management-api.md

 }
 ```

-## Securing the API
+### Securing the API

 It is highly recommended to provide an API-Key to secure the API.
+Specify the key using the `--management-api-key`-argument as shown above.
 In this case, every API-call needs to provide this key as `X-Api-Key` header.

 ## Filesystem Access